 My theoretical perspective is highly eclectic–I try to adjust my approach to best meet the needs of each client.
 I incorporate many theories into practice including: behavioral, cognitive-behavioral, family systems, Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), art and expressive therapies, existential, faith-based, and certain dynamic theories.
 I also look to professional research and incorporate best practices to help decide what approach may be most effective for a particular client.

 My professional experience began in 1998 working in a hospital for behaviorally disordered children and teens.
 This experience would overlap with my first counseling position in private practice at Cherry Hill Counseling in Lake Zurich, IL in 2000.
-I expanded my practice to Wheaton, IL in 2002 working at DeMerchant and Associates, and eventually working independently.
+I expanded my practice to Wheaton, IL in 2002 working at DeMerchant and Associates, then independently in Wheaton, and recently establishing a branch of Cherry Hill in Wheaton.

 - Bachelor of Arts in Philosophy from Wheaton College (1997), extensive course work in Psychology and Art